faunya/DragonDungeonDice/README.md

 Collaborated with Yijing Zheng (yijingzheng) and Wanyue Wang (wanyuew).
 All commits under imstuff and lokis-mochi are by me.
 One is an old username that wasn't changed locally and the other is an alt account.

 I designed the gameplay and coded the actual game portion of the app.
-It's pretty rough but I didn't have too much time to refine it.

 ## Gameplay